 Save Libraries in Your State

 Each ALA Chapter has a website that includes how to advocate and take action for libraries.
-See also CRO's Legislation and Advocacy page, the pages of the Office for Library Advocacy, and immediately below to find related links that include tips on how to spread the word to save your libraries!
+See also CRO's Advocacy Resources for Chapters page, the pages of the Office for Library Advocacy, and immediately below to find related links that include tips on how to spread the word to save your libraries!

 $2 Million in One Week (FB) (Charlotte Mecklenberg, NC)